ludoBcg/libs/README.md

 ## Internal dependencies

+* QGL_toolkit: a simplified version of [LibQGLViewer](https://github.com/GillesDebunne/libQGLViewer) with a reduced set of essential features, re-implemented as a small header-only library.

+  Requires Qt 6.7.0, using the [Qt open source](https://www.qt.io/download-open-source) installer for Windows

 * GLtools: minimalist toolkit containing classes for camera, trackball, logger ...*etc*, in a single header file

 ## External dependencies